ncbui/100-days-of-code/log.md

 **Thoughts:** Went searching for insights to this problem.
 Found variants of it that has helped with progress.
 Took a break to jump into snake game.
 Coming back to this project after a long break helped with cleaning up some of the code.

 **Link to work:**

+### Day 42: 5 February 2021

+**Today's Progress**: Worked on a nested weighted sum problem as an interviewee during a interviewing.io session and a problem for the dropbox tech screen.

+**Thoughts:** I enjoyed my first peer session interviewing.io session.
+I got to try out my whiteboarding and coding skills in a mid-pressure environment with a problem picked by a peer (No set questions list).

+Found a solution but had trouble optimizing for run time.
+Need to review that

+**Link to work:**